-To reach the Kowhai River, turn off SH 1 north of Kaikoura into Postmans Rd and drive to the Hinau Walk picnic and parking area.
-A 4WD track leads to easy river flats.
-4km upstream a short and normally easy gorge is entered, then a marked track continues to Sandy Flat and Kowhai Hut (6 bunks, standard).
+Turn off State Highway 1 north of Kaikōura into Postmans Road and drive to the Hinau Track picnic and parking area.
+A 4WD track leads to easy river flats until about 4km upstream a short and normally easy gorge is entered.
+Above the gorge a marked track continues to Sandy Flat and Kowhai Hut (6 bunks, standard).